raspberrypilearning/cd-advanced-scratch-sushi/en/step_8.md

     broadcast (join [level-](current-level))
 ```

-+ `max-level`{:class="blockdata"} is the highest level
++ `max-level`{:class="blockdata"} stores the highest level
-+ `min-level`{:class="blockdata"} is the lowest level
++ `min-level`{:class="blockdata"} stores the lowest level
-+ `current-level`{:class="blockdata"} is the level the player is on right now
++ `current-level`{:class="blockdata"} stores the level the player is on right now

-+ These all need to be set by the programmer \(you!\), so if you add a third level, don’t forget to change the value of `max-level`{:class="blockdata"}!
++ These all need to be set by the programmer \(you!\), so if you add a third level, don’t forget to change the value of `max-level`{:class="blockdata"}! (`min-level`{:class="blockdata"} will never need to change, of course.)

-The code uses broadcasts to tell the other sprites which level to display, and to clear up the collectables.
+The code uses broadcasts to tell the other sprites which level to display, and to clear up the collectables when a new level starts.

 ### Make the sprites react

+#### The **Collectable** sprite

 Now you need to get the other sprites to respond to these broadcasts!
-Start with the easy one: clearing all the collectables.
+Start with the easiest one: clearing all the collectables.

-+ Just tell all the existing clones to `hide` by adding this to the `Collectable` sprite:
++ Add the following code to the **Collectable** sprite scripts to tell all its clones to `hide` when they receive the cleanup broadcast:

 ```blocks
     when I receive [collectable-cleanup v]
     hide
 ```

-Since one of the first things any new clone already does is show itself, this new code means means you don’t even have to worry about turning this behaviour off for them!
+Since one of the first things any new clone does is show itself, this new code means you don’t have to worry about turning this behaviour off for them!

+#### The **Platforms** sprite

-Now to switch the `Platforms` sprite.
+Now to switch the **Platforms** sprite.
 You can design your own new level later if you like, but for now let’s use the one I’ve already included — you’ll see why on the next card!

-+ Add this code to the `Platforms` sprite:
++ Add this code to the **Platforms** sprite:

 ```blocks
     when I receive [level-1 v]